BS (Seoul National); MS (KAIST); PhD (Maryland)

 +852 3943 9284

 Prof. Keongtae Kim is currently an Assistant Professor in Department of Decision Sciences and Managerial Economics, The Chinese University of Hong Kong (CUHK) Business School.
 Prior to joining CUHK, he was an Assistant Professor at Department of Information Systems at the City University of Hong Kong.
 He received his BS in Mechanical Engineering from Seoul National University, South Korea, and his MS in Management Engineering from KAIST Business School, South Korea.
 He earned his PhD in Information Systems from the Robert H. Smith School of Business at the University of Maryland.
-His main research focuses on crowd-based innovation (crowdfunding/crowdsourcing), technology entrepreneurship, IT and labour market, and IT business value.
+His main research focuses on crowdfunding/crowdsourcing, digital innovation/entrepreneurship, FinTech, Economics of AI/ML, and IT business value.
 His research has been published at Information Systems Research and MIS Quarterly.

 Business Analytics and Intelligence